 Archaeologists consider Puerto Rico a key geographical location for categorizing native occupations in the Caribbean.
-However, lack of funding, minimal focus on petroglyph research, and limited historical records has reduced Puerto Rico’s contributions to the broader archaeological conversation (Curet 2006; Rogers et al. 2018).
-This project hopes to alleviate this issue through its interdisciplinary analysis of the La Mina site, a previously unrecorded petroglyph site near the El Yunque National Forest in Municipio de Naguabo, Puerto Rico.
-The authors’ 2015 fieldwork consisted of a Phase I geological and archaeological survey as well as the cataloguing of co-author Rex Cauldwell’s longitudinal photographic study of the site (2006-2018), both of which included the documentation of dozens of previously unrecorded preTaíno/Taíno glyphs.
+However, lack of funding, minimal focus on petroglyph research, and limited historical records has reduced Puerto Rico’s contributions to the broader archaeological conversation.
+This book hopes to alleviate this issue through its interdisciplinary analysis of the La Mina site, a previously unrecorded petroglyph site near the El Yunque National Forest in Municipio de Naguabo, Puerto Rico.
+The authors’ 2015 fieldwork consisted of a Phase I geological and archaeological survey and the cataloguing of Rex Cauldwell’s longitudinal photographic study of the site (2006-2018), both of which included the documentation of dozens of previously unrecorded preTaíno/Taíno glyphs.
 In 2017-2018, they supplemented the initial fieldwork with additional ethnographic data, focusing on the aftermath of recent natural disasters and cultural unrest in the region.

-Dr Rhianna C. Rogers is an Associate Professor at SUNY Empire State College.
-She is a Registered Professional Archaeologist (RPA) with over a decade of experience in academic and tribal archaeology as well as historic preservation and museum studies.
+Rhianna C. Rogers, PhD is an Associate Professor and Coordinator of the Global Indigenous Knowledge program at SUNY Empire State College.
+She is a Registered Professional Archaeologist (RPA) with over a decade of experience in academic and tribal archaeology as well has historical preservation and museum studies.
 Her research focuses on Indigenous peoples in the continental US, Mexico, Ecuador, and Puerto Rico.
+She is the author of From Ichcanzihoo to Mérida: Documenting Cultural Transition Through Contact Archaeology in Tíhoo Mérida Yucatán (BAR 2011).

 Rex Cauldwell is an amateur archaeologist and member of the Asociación Internacional de Arqueología del Caribe (A.I.A.C.) with over 15 years of experience photographing and analysing artifacts of Puerto Rico and the Caribbean.
 His photographic study of the La Mina site (2006-2018) is the basis of this book and has been published in Ancient America Magazine.